 \[V(X + X + X ) = V(X) + V(X) + V(X) = 3V(X)\]

-This can be done by multiplying var
+This can be done by multiplying var by

 Finally, the standard deviation, as usual, is just the square root of the variance.